Hongzhou school: Meditation

 Hongzhou school sources don't contain much sustained discussion on the topic of meditation.
-Some sources contain explicit criticisms of certain forms of meditative practice (but most of these appear in later unreliable sources).
-One passage by Mazu states:If one comprehends the mind and objects, then false thinking is not created again.
+Some sources even contain explicit criticisms of certain forms of meditative practice.
+Poceski claims most of these appear in later unreliable sources.
+On the other hand, criticism of seated dhyāna can be found in the Bodhidharma Anthology, the earliest extant records of Chan.

+One such passage by Mazu states:If one comprehends the mind and objects, then false thinking is not created again.
 When there is no more false thinking, that is acceptance of the non-arising of all dharmas.
 Originally it exists and it is present now, irrespective of cultivation of the Way and sitting in meditation.
 Not cultivating and not sitting is the Tathāgata's pure meditation.
 Some scholars, like Yanagida Seizan think that this passage shows Mazu rejected formal sitting meditation.
+Luis Gómez also observes that a number of texts exist in the literature which "suggest that some schools of early Ch’an rejected outright the practice of sitting in meditation," although he believes that the conclusion that the Southern School rejected seated meditation outright is mistaken and "has been repeatedly and justly criticized."

-However, according to Poceski, "the passage simply asserts that the originally existing Buddha-nature does not depend on the practice of meditation or any other spiritual exercise—in itself, little more than a sound doctrinal statement.
+According to Poceski, "the passage simply asserts that the originally existing Buddha-nature does not depend on the practice of meditation or any other spiritual exercise—in itself, little more than a sound doctrinal statement.
 Mazu's position is echoed in canonical texts, most notably the Vimalakīrti."
 As such, Poceski argues that this passage is best read "as a warning against misguided contemplative practice and advice about the proper approach to spiritual cultivation."